Growing Trends in Higher Education and How Experiential Learning Can Help

 If you’re ready to jump on these higher education trends and deliver impactful experiential learning experiences to your prospective students, Practera is here to help.

 Our fast-growing experiential education technology offers higher ed educators tools to keep up with trends, grow industry engagement, enhance graduate employability, and reduce delivery costs.
+With our project-based learning managed service, we can also help you implement valuable real-world learning experiences with global organisations to prepare your students for the workforce.

 Using the software, you can deliver trending learning experiences like team projects, internships, simulations, and international experiences.
 Delivery is simple and easy thanks to the platform’s many helpful features, which include: